-While Cyprus’ stunning beaches are often its main calling card, scratch beneath the surface and you’ll discover ancient treasures, dramatic landscapes and grandiose architecture.
+While the stunning beaches of Cyprus are often its main calling card, scratch beneath the surface and you’ll discover ancient treasures, dramatic landscapes and grandiose architecture.
 From off-grid mountain biking to kayaking hidden coves and bathing in myth-laden pools, here are the 10 best things to do in Cyprus on your villa holiday.

-Go back in time at Kato Paphos Archaeological Park
+1. Go back in time to Kato Paphos Archaeological Park

 Piece together the cultural jigsaw of the island at Nea Paphos, the crumbling remains of an ancient city founded in the fourth century BC.
 Wander around the timeworn villas, palaces, fortresses and theatres for a glimpse into ancient Greek and Roman life.
 If you’re running short on time, out of the four Roman villas, don’t miss the House of Dionysos with its glittering mosaic floors – the must-visit of Cyprus sightseeing.

 2. Mountain bike the Akamas peninsula